BitLee-design/MyPortfolio/README.md

 # MyPortfolio

 This is my Portfolio Web-App.
-Here you will find some of the basics info regarding my Web development.
-It has based in HTML5, JavaScript and CSS.
+Here you will find some of the basics regarding my Web development.
+It is based in HTML5, JavaScript and CSS.

 # Links

-It contains different links regarding my works, certificates and other info.
+It contains different links regarding my works, certificates and other info related to my dev journey.

 # Email